Check out additional pictures of the new cabins and property.

 Bed linens, towels, AND TOILET PAPER are provided at each cabin

 $25 per pet, per night.
 Guests are responsible for any damages.

 Additional Fees Apply

-Ben and Katie have been loving nature and each other for over 20 years.
+Ben and Katie have been loving nature and each other for over 23 years.
 Both Plant Biologist by training, they were more than excited to get the opportunity to become stewards of the land and test their skills as entrepreneurs.
-Lewis gladly joins them on this and any adventure and they wouldn't have it any other way.
+Lewis started this journey with them and little Ms. Ada helped carry the team over the finish line.

 Phil won Lynn's heart the day he came to remodel her house.
 Five dogs and over thirty years of teaching later, Lynn was ready to retire to the woods bringing all her creativity and exceptional taste with her.
 After getting a few houses under his belt (over fifty!)
 Phil decided to join Lynn in retirement and saved the best for last with our perfect cabins.
 Somewhat of an introvert, Leonard has been the perfect silent partner (and face licker extraordinaire).